devops329/devops/instruction/grafanaK6/grafanaK6.md

 ![Script run results](scriptRunResults.png)

-If you look at the logs tab for the execution you will see that the return body for when the request was 500 shows that there is a problem with the same user trying to login concurrently.
+If you look at the logs tab for the execution you will see that the return body for when the request was 500 shows that there is a problem with the same user trying to log in concurrently.
 That means there is no problem with the test, but there is an issue with the JWT Pizza Service that needs to be resolved.

 ```json
 {